quicwg/multipath/draft-ietf-quic-multipath.md

 Endpoints use the same Path ID for one specific path in both directions.
-For a client-initiated path, the client decides which Path ID used for the new path, and it picks one of the server allocated CID with the specified Path ID.
+For a client-initiated path, the client decides which Path ID used for the new path, it picks one of the server allocated CID with the specified Path ID.
+Then the client send a PATH_CHALLENGE with the chosen CID.
+If the server receives the PATH_CHALLENGE, it picks a Connection ID with the same path ID for sending the PATH_RESPONSE.

 The client SHOULD choose a new Path ID which is not used in previous paths, and both endpoints have already issued unused CIDs with the new Path ID.
-The client then initializes a new path with a packet containing PATH_CHALLENGE and the Destination Connection ID with the chosen Path ID.
+If the server receives a PATH_CHALLENGE before receiving MP_NEW_CONNECTION_ID for the specify path, it MAY choose to ignore the PATH_CHALLENGE, or it can choose to send PATH_RESPONSE until it receives the MP_NEW_CONNECTION_ID containing the corresponding Path ID arrives.

 The Path Identifier associated with the Destination Connection ID is used to construct the packet protection nonce defined in {#multipath-aead}.